 V (2009): Doesn't have much in the way of this, until the second season finale, wherein they really make up for lost time.
 Three major characters you'd expect to have immunity (they seemed integral to arcs that weren't quite over, so not expendable yet even if their character types don't always make it to the Grand Finale) die sudden and unexpected deaths.
 Then the show doesn't get renewed, making the episode that killed half the cast and left Earth in its Darkest Hourbecomes the official ending.

 The Vampire Diaries: Certainly seems to love this trope, seeing as how they've already killed off thirteen characters.
 And that's just the first season.

 Veronica Mars: Kills off Sheriff Lamb and Dean O'Dell quite unceremoniously.

-The Walking Dead: To give you an idea on how bad it's been, out of all the characters introduced in Season 1, including minor, recurring, and main characters, the only ones still alive by the Season 4 premiere are Rick, Carl, Glenn, Daryl, Morgan, and Carol.
+The Walking Dead: To give you an idea on how bad it's been, out of all the characters introduced in the first season, including minor, recurring, and main characters, the only ones still living as of the seventh season are Rick, Carl, Daryl, Morgan, and Carol.
 Everyone else has either died or their whereabouts are unknown.
 Of the characters introduced in the second season, only Maggie and Michonnenote She was played by a stand-in for a cameo and was not formally introduced until the third season are still alive.
 According to the creators, almost all of the dozens of Woodbury extras introduced probably died off-screen too.
 Of the 33 actors given main cast billing, 17 have had their characters killed off.

 The Wire: At least one major character dies in every season: Wallace in Season 1, D'Angelo Barksdale and Frank Sobotka in Season 2, Stringer Bell in Season 3, Bodie in Season 4, Proposition Joe and Omar Little in Season 5.